Team-1280-Training/Unit-2/README.md

 - Comparison operators (`==` `!=` `>` `<` `>=` `<=`) compare numbers and give a boolean
 - Logical operators (`&&` `||` `!`) perform logic on booleans, result in another boolean
 - String concatenation (`+`) combines strings and other values into a string
-- Operator precedence order, highest first, is: parentheses `()`, arithmetic (PEMDAS), comparison, logical, assignment
+- Operator precedence order, highest first, is: parentheses `()`, unary, arithmetic (PEMDAS), comparison, logical, assignment
 - Formatting improves readability, and a formatter can be used to automatically handle styling

 > **Tip:** There's no need to try to memorize rules or syntax, it's not like school and there are no formal 'quizzes'. \